FOUNDER & DIRECTOR

 Lourdes leveraged her expertise and capacity to execute large scale initiatives following Fidelity in a number of settings.
 She served as Vice President of Research and General Counsel at a leading municipal investment management company, Breckinridge Capital Advisors.
 Lourdes also created and taught graduate courses in government public finance at Northeastern University and Boston University, served as a consultant to the Initiative for a Competitive Inner City in connection with its programmatic work for the Goldman Sachs Foundation, founded a software company singular in its commitment to bringing transparency and access to municipal securities data, among other experiences.

-In addition to leading the Civic Innovation Project platform, Lourdes is Director of International & Institute-wide Initiatives at the Lincoln Institute of Land Policy, a global private operating foundation where she is responsible for leading cross-disciplinary initiatives in partnerships with universities, and other global stakeholders in the private and public sector, focused on sustainable urbanization.
+In addition to leading the Civic Innovation Project platform, Lourdes is Director of International & Institute-wide Initiatives at the Lincoln Institute of Land Policy, a global private operating foundation where she is responsible for leading cross-disciplinary initiatives and campaigns in partnerships with universities, and other stakeholders in the private and public sector, focused on the role of land policy in sustainable urbanization, municipal fiscal health, and land value capture.

 Outside of work, Lourdes contributes her time to several volunteer civic initiatives.
-She serves the Governor of Massachusetts as the appointed chair of the State Finance and Governance Board, serves as a designee of the Secretary of Administration and Finance of the Commonwealth of Massachusetts to the Municipal Health Reform Panels of Massachusetts, serves the Mayor of Boston on the committee focused on the City of Boston's audit and finance matters, chairs the nominating and governance committee of the United Way Board, serves on the board of the Rappaport Center for Law and Policy at Boston College Law School, and serves on the board of Boston Women in Public Finance.
+She serves the Governor of Massachusetts as the appointed chair of the State Finance and Governance Board, serves as a designee of the Secretary of Administration and Finance of the Commonwealth of Massachusetts to the Municipal Health Reform Panels of Massachusetts, serves the Mayor of Boston on the committee focused on the City of Boston's audit and finance matters, chairs the nominating and governance committee of the United Way Board, serves on the board of the Rappaport Center for Law and Policy at Boston College Law School, and other organizations in the greater Boston region.
 Lourdes is also a co-author of Finance for City Leaders, a book published by the United Nations Press.

 Finance for City Leaders, First Edition (United Nations Press: 2016)(co-authored volume)